- What Personal Information do we collect and hold?

 For our Australian businesses, clause 8.1 of the Australian Privacy Principles contained in Schedule 1 of the Privacy Act 1988 (Cth) provides that if we disclose Personal Information about an individual to a recipient based outside of Australia, then we must take such steps as are reasonable in the circumstances to ensure the overseas recipient does not breach the Australian Privacy Principles in relation to such information.
 An exception to this is if we obtain your consent.
 We intend to rely on this exception in the following way.
-Unless you notify us in writing to the contrary, our Australian businesses will be taken to have consented to the disclosure by us of Personal Information to overseas recipients on the basis that:
+Unless you notify us in writing to the contrary, you will be taken to have consented to the disclosure by our Australian businesses of Personal Information to overseas recipients on the basis that:

 - clause 8.1 of the Australian Privacy Principles will not apply to such disclosure;

 - the individual whose Personal Information is disclosed will not be able to seek redress under the Privacy Act 1988 (Cth);

 - the overseas recipient may not be subject to any privacy obligations or to any principles similar to the Australian Privacy Principles;